3point14guy/notes/11_javascript/javascript-jquery.md

 }
 ```

+Note: We will have to call return here...it is not implicit like in Ruby.
 You can then assign the call of that method to a variable:
 ```javascript
 var num = addItUp(40,2);